Unlocking the scan to BIM process through 3D laser scanning for accurate BIM models

 Enhancing collaboration among stakeholders

 Having a single source of truth that transcends disciplinary boundaries transforms how project stakeholders interact with each other.
-This is made possible due to the existence of BIM models created from point cloud data.
-The comprehensive nature of the information obtained from laser scanning offers a unified reference point for all project participants to work with, which is a far cry from how traditional documentation methods used to work.
+This is made possible by the existence of BIM models created from point cloud data.
+The comprehensive nature of the information obtained from laser scanning offers a unified reference point for all project participants to work with, which is a far cry from traditional documentation methods.

-A shared information workflow like this also fosters many other advantages:
+This shared information workflow also fosters many other advantages:

 - Facility managers gain access to precise documentation of building systems for future use.